How Extreme Heat Impacts Worker Productivity

 The Impact on Outdoor Workers (The Seen)

 Let’s start with the people who feel the heat the most: outdoor workers.
-It’s those folks working in agriculture, construction, or delivery services.
-These jobs involve spending long hours under the blazing sun, and it’s no surprise that the heat takes a serious toll.
+It’s the folks working in agriculture, construction, or delivery services.
+These jobs involve spending long hours under the blazing sun, and it’s no surprise that the heat takes a serious toll on them.

 First off, there’s the physiological stress.
 Working in extreme heat reduces both physical and cognitive performance, which means people get tired faster and can’t think as clearly.
 This increases the risk of heat-related illnesses like heat exhaustion or heatstroke.
-And it’s not just about feeling lousy—this can lead to more accidents and injuries on the job.
+They don’t just feel lousy.
+This level of heat is associated with more accidents and injuries on the job.

 How much of an impact does extreme heat make?
-According to the International Labour Organization, temperatures above 75-79°F are linked to reduced productivity for individual workers, and at higher temperatures (above 91-93°F), individual productivity can drop by as much as 50% in moderately physical jobs.
+According to the International Labour Organization, temperatures above 75-79°F are linked to reduced productivity for individual workers.
+At even higher temperatures (above 91-93°F), individual productivity can drop by as much as 50% in moderately physical jobs.

-Because workers need more breaks, they move slower, and the heat physically limits what they can do.
+Because workers need more breaks, they move more slowly, and the heat physically limits what they can do.
 This is especially tough for agricultural workers who are already doing physically demanding work.
-Imagine trying to pick crops or tend to fields when it’s scorching hot—that’s a recipe for exhaustion.
+Imagine trying to pick crops or tend to fields when it’s scorching hot.
+That’s a dangerous combination.

 The Impact on Indoor Workers (The Unseen)